 - White goods such as appliances like refrigerators, freezers, washing machines and clothes dryers.
 Only one refrigerator per household will be accepted.

-- Push lawnmowers, which must be empty of any fuel or oil
+- Lawnmowers, which must be empty of any fuel or oil.

-- Carpeting, up to 4 foot rolls that are securely tied, less than 50 pounds in weight.
-Two rolls count as one.
+- Carpeting, up to four-foot-long rolls that are securely tied, less than 50 pounds in weight.
+Two rolls count as one item.

 The following will not be accepted:

 - Hazardous waste including flammable, explosive/reactive, corrosive/caustic, toxic/poisonous, radioactive or biologically active.

 - Automotive battery, engine oil or fuel tank.

 - Compressed gas cylinders.

 - Glass panels where any dimension exceeds four feet.

 - Yard waste.